udindn/read-local-JSON-file-with-GSON-example/README.md

-# Read Local JSON File
+# Read Local JSON File and Parsing with GSON

 **Let's Start**